the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 This paper focused on the first component: training RSEs, but we still believe that a discussion on creating viable RSE career paths in academia is necessary.
-This might be even more true for RSEs than traditional researchers as RSEs may have more opportunities to perform similar activities in the private sector, while benefiting from better salaries and working conditions.
+This might be even more true for RSEs than traditional researchers as RSEs may have more opportunities to perform similar activities in the commercial sector, while benefitting from better salaries and working conditions.

 RSEs are valuable members of research teams in academia, but the lack of institutional support leads to high turnover